eligundry/eligundry.com/gatsby/content/hosting-gatsby-on-digitalocean-spaces.md

 ![My site on DigitalOcean Spaces connection waterfall.
 There is a lot of stalling.](../static/img/gatsby-digitialocean-spaces/do-spaces-waterfall.png)

-Those highlighted gray bars are bad.
-They are connections are stalling because of too many other connections.
+**Those highlighted gray bars are bad.** They are connections are stalling because of too many other connections.
 This is happening because [DigitalOcean Spaces does not support HTTP/2][do-spaces-no-http2].
-[People have been voting on getting this supported since 2018][pokemon-go-to-the-polls] and yet there is still no progress on this.
+[People have been voting on adding this feature since 2018][pokemon-go-to-the-polls] and yet there is still no progress on this.

 You can see how this is bad by how the grey bars become green as the bars starting with orange finish.
-For most web browsers, [only 6 HTTP/1.1 connections can be made to the same host at once][6-http1-connections].
-Before HTTP/2, developers used to use CDNs that could provide multiple domains to side step this issue, but I really don't want to go that route.
+For most web browsers, [only six HTTP/1.1 connections can be made to the same host at once][6-http1-connections].
+Before HTTP/2, developers used to use CDNs that could provide multiple domains to side step this issue, but I really don't want to go that route as it isn't 2011 anymore.

 One of the big benefits to HTTP/2 is that this limit is removed and common connection things, like SSL handshakes, can be shared between connections. **The fact that DigitalOcean Spaces does not support this in 2021 is going to prevent you